 Wallowa Lake Camp – David & Peggy Lundgren, camp managers, land line: 541-432-1271 or Heidi Muller – 304-382-9422 / Bob Webb – 304-550-3799 (Dulcimer Week organizers).
 The camp will have a list of who is staying in each cabin and camping area, in case they need to find you outside of class.

 12) What kind of services and stores are available at Wallowa Lake?
 There are convenience stores, gift shops, ice cream counters and several restaurants that serve wine and beer, such as the Glacier Grill.
-The nearest grocery store is Mt.
-Joseph Family Foods in Joseph and a Safeway in Enterprise.
-There are gas stations in Joseph and Enterprise.
+The nearest grocery store is the Joseph Market across from the gas station and a Safeway in Enterprise.
+There are Texaco and Chevron stations in Enterprise.
 The nearest post office, hardware store and fly-fishing shop are in Joseph.
-You can find excellent coffee, tea and espresso at Red Horse Coffee Traders and Arrowhead Chocolates.
+You can find excellent coffee, tea and espresso at Arrowhead Chocolates.

 14) Is there Wi-Fi at the camp?
 What about cell phone service?
-The camp has wireless internet service, and it can be found just a short drive away at Mad Mary’s, The Embers, Arrowhead Chocolates and Red Horse Coffee in Joseph; and The Bookloft, Gypsy Java and the Library in Enterprise.
+The camp has wireless internet service, and it can be found just a short drive away at Mad Mary’s, The Embers, and Arrowhead Chocolates in Joseph; and The Bookloft and the Library in Enterprise.
 Cell phone service may be unreliable at the south end of the Lake, depending on your provider.
 There is usually good service in Joseph.

 15) What will the weather be like?
 What kind of clothing do I need?
 The camp is located at about 4100’ elevation.
 Days can be either hot or chilly, and even on hot days evenings cool down quickly.
 Plan to bring layers from light summer duds to jeans and sweatshirt.
 Don’t forget your swimsuit!
 Both sturdy walking shoes and sandals may come in handy.
 While we don’t expect wet weather, it’s best to bring some rain gear just in case.